UCSD-SEELab/iot-hd-reading-group/HD/EG-SMOTE_GSOM/EG-SMOT_GSOM.md

 * Effective, efficient, and secure method for machine learning at the IoT Edge specifically for cybersecurity threat detection
 * Novel EG-SMOTE algorithm that addresses limitations due to noisy, imbalanced or overfitted data.
 * Machine learning method that integrates EG-SMOTE and GSOM to identify threats
+* Algorithm 1 - Balances data, removes noise, and prevents overfitting
+* Algorithm 2 - Clusters and labels data into Nodes
+* Algorithm 3 - Classifies new data based on proximity to labeled Nodes

 ![Figure1](./HD_EGSMOT_GSOM_1.png)